tonatona-project/tonatona/tonatona-servant/README.md

-# tonatona-db
+# tonatona-servant

-A plugin for `tonatona` that adds features to access db.
+A plugin for `tonatona` that adds the ability to run a Servant application.